123callumb/course-recommendation/README.md

 Base application for a course recommendation application.
-Didn't get change to finish the entire thing, but the code's pretty organised.
+Didn't get chance to finish the entire thing, but the code's pretty organised.

 Back end C# Net Core
 MySQL Db